ryrobotics/l4t-base/README.md

 * ~600MB if you use the current hybrid technique
     * We build a cuda-devel container and copy the stubs + headers

+# r34 Image Architecture Details

+Starting from the r34, the cuda headers and stubs were removed from the image.

 # libpod Installation Instructions